cde-ev/cdedb2/doc/source/Design_Testing.rst

 Testing
 =======

-To ensure our code keeps working properly, every code written should be tested.
+To ensure our code keeps working properly, all code written should be tested.
 Due to practicality reasons, we restrict ourselves to testing Python and Jinja automatically, while JavaScript and CSS are tested manually.